Graduate Certificate in Mind, Brain & Education Curriculum & Admission Requirements

 Coursework

 The certificate consists of four online courses (3 required, 1 elective).
-Coursework will draw on basic and applied interdisciplinary research from the disciplines of neuroscience, psychology and cognitive science in order to inform educational pedagogy through research, collaboration, and advocacy.
+Coursework will draw on basic and applied interdisciplinary research from the disciplines of neuroscience, psychology, cognitive science, and artificial intelligence in order to inform educational pedagogy through research, collaboration, and advocacy.
 The timeframe for completion is two semesters (one academic year) or four semesters (two academic years), depending on the number of courses taken per semester.

 Course Requirements

 This graduate-level course provides an overview of important models, principles, and research findings related to the learning process.
-Attention is given to learning and information processing theories that explain perceptual behavior, verbal learning, memory, and social learning processes.
-Emphasis is placed on student development of research proposals in human learning and achievement.
+Attention is given to learning and information processing theories that explain perceptual behavior, verbal learning, memory, and social learning processes, alongside computational models of cognition and machine learning paradigms.
+Emphasis is placed on student development of research proposals in human learning and achievement, including explorations of how AI systems emulate, enhance, or transform traditional learning frameworks.
+The course examines the parallels between human cognitive architectures and artificial neural networks, exploring the theoretical foundations that unite biological and artificial learning systems.

 and

-Using a neuroscience lens, this graduate-level course focuses on integration of research and theory on motivation and emotion from across developmental, affective, cognitive, and social fields.
+Using a neuroscience lens, this course focuses on the integration of research and theory on motivation and emotion from across developmental, affective, cognitive, and social fields, enriched by insights from artificial intelligence.
 Emotion and motivation are the core of human life and thought, without which we could not survive even in the most benign environments.
-This course examines how emotion and motivation innervate thought and behavior to enrich human experience and "bias" the decisions we make in everyday life, as well as how thought, behavior, and environment innervate emotion and motivation.
+This course examines how emotion and motivation innervate thought and behavior to enrich human experience and 'bias' the decisions we make in everyday life, as well as how thought, behavior, and environment innervate emotion and motivation.
+Additionally, the course explores how artificial intelligence models are being developed to understand, simulate, and respond to human emotional and motivational states, providing new methodological approaches to investigate these fundamental psychological processes.

 or

-This graduate-level course explores the neurodevelopment of executive function (EF) across the lifespan, underscoring its vital role in daily life.
+This graduate-level course explores the neurodevelopment of executive function (EF) across the lifespan, underscoring its vital role in daily life, while examining how artificial intelligence tools can both model and support these cognitive processes.
 The developmental trajectory of EF commences in infancy and typically shows improvements in effectiveness and efficiency during childhood, adolescence, and early adulthood.
 This EF progression often plateaus, followed by stasis, before experiencing a relative decline in later years.
-Nevertheless, executive function should not be viewed as a unitary construct; it encompasses distinct cognitive components, each displaying unique developmental patterns that are malleable throughout the lifespan.
-This course will explore the development, maintenance, and decline of executive function across the lifespan.
+Artificial intelligence systems, which increasingly mirror aspects of human executive functioning through computational models, offer new insights into these developmental patterns and potential interventions.
+Nevertheless, executive function should not be viewed as a unitary construct; it encompasses distinct cognitive components, each displaying unique developmental patterns that are malleable throughout the lifespan and can be differentially augmented through AI-based cognitive training applications.
+This course will explore the development, maintenance, and decline of executive function across the lifespan, alongside examining how artificial intelligence both informs our understanding of EF and provides novel approaches for assessment and enhancement.

 Additional Requirements